 This migration began in earnest in 1718.
 The Scots-Irish who came to America were almost entirely Presbyterian.
 At the time in Ireland they were considered “Dissenters”.
 This meant they were not congregants of the Established Church of England (in Ireland known as the Church of Ireland), with the English monarch as head.
 Also, because of their “dissenter” status, some of the harsh Penal Laws designed primarily for the native Irish Catholics also applied to the Presbyterians.
 For example, the Penal Laws meant the Scots-Irish could not be elected to public office & therefore could not effect the laws by which they were governed.
 They also had to pay “tithes” (taxes) to the Established Church even though they did not worship there.
 These “tithes” would have been used to pay for the upkeep of the Established Church and not their own Presbyterian churches & preachers.
 Both the Presbyterians and the Catholics greatly resented this law.
 In addition, economic circumstances caused rents to rise rapidly during this period while incomes fell.
 Here I examine in more depth these reasons “Why the Scots-Irish Came to America”.
 But for now, suffice to say, between 1718 and 1770 there took place a Great Migration of Scots-Irish to the American Colonies.
 On the eve of the American Revolution in 1775, more than 250,000 Scots-Irish called the New World home.
 It is said that “one in six” of the Colonists were Scots-Irish.

 Their significant role in the ensuing American Revolution cannot be overstated.
 Indeed, King George of England referred to it as the American Revolution as the “Presbyterian Rebellion”.
 The Scots-Irish experience at the hands of the English in Ireland was fresh in their minds, stories handed down from father to sons and daughters.
 By way of example, President Andrew Jackson’s parents had a farm just outside Carrickfergus in Ulster.
+They were both born in Ireland as was Jackson’s older brother.
 The family sailed for America around 1765.
-Andrew Jackson and his two older brothers all fought in the Revolution.
+Their home life in the U.S. would have been a Scots-Irish existence.
+The music, food, farming techniques, construction techniques, dance, speech patterns, bible teachings etc would all have been heavily informed by their lives in Ireland.
+Andrew Jackson and his two older brothers all fought in the American Revolution.
+This life experience was replicated in Scots-Irish regions throughout the nation.
 Taxation without representation was not going to wash in the New World; the Scots-Irish were angry and would fight for their rights.

 Charles Lord.
 M.Ed